cxjosh/joshcx/content/about.md

 - /blog/migrate-from-jekyll/
 ---

 ## who am  `i?`
-greeting, i am joshua. a 22 year old infrastructure engineer with a iron deficiency. this blog is a place for me to post cool skid stuff that i do which includes exploits, research and in the wild assessments.
+greetings earthlings, i am joshua. a 22 year old infrastructure engineer with a iron deficiency. this blog is a place for me to post cool skid stuff that i do which includes exploits, research and in the wild assessments.

 enquiries can be sent to admin@josh.cx